egaustad033/Patterns01/README.md

 I used a planet from the asset store with a movement script that came with it so it rotates on it's own as well as with the movement of the mouse.

+I also changed the gravity from .02 to .2 to increase its impact on nearby spheres.